kstost/aicodehelper/README.md

 * `aicodehelper.commmentingprompt`: Prompt template to request adding comments from OpenAI
 * `aicodehelper.generatingprompt`: Prompt template to request generating code from OpenAI
 * `aicodehelper.temperature`: Temperature for general requests
+* `aicodehelper.codeDiff`: Use a function that allows you to check the content suggested by AI against the original code before applying it.

 ---
 ## Known Issues